 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, dyspepsia, diarrhea, rhinorrhea, pharyngitis, or weight gain.
-Have patient report immediately to prescriber signs of infection, severe dizziness, syncope, significant injection site irritation, dysphagia, considerable nausea, arrhythmia, or signs of macrophage activation syndrome (MAS) (HCAHPS).
+• Patient may experience headache, abdominal pain, diarrhea, rhinorrhea, pharyngitis, or weight gain.
+Have patient report immediately to prescriber signs of infection, severe dizziness, passing out, severe injection site irritation, dysphagia, severe nausea, severe vomiting, arrhythmia, or signs of macrophage activation syndrome (worsening of arthritis, fever for more than 3 days, cough that does not go away, redness in one part of your body, or a warm feeling or swelling of your skin) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.